 Solar Panel Cell Count and Efficiency

-All PV panels differ in efficiency.
+All solar panels differ in efficiency.
 Meaning certain types and even brands of Solar panels can convert sunlight into electricity more effectively than others.
 This is because panels can vary in the number of silicon cells and type they have.
 The cell count of a Solar Panel often determines its cost, size and weight.
-Although it is often believed the more silicon cells a panel has, the high wattage and power output it will produce, this isn’t always the case.
-The power output of a panel is dependant on the quality and efficiency of the solar cells themselves.
+Although it is often believed the more silicon cells a panel has, the higher wattage and power output it will produce, this isn’t always the case.
+The power output of a panel is dependent on the quality and efficiency of the solar cells themselves.

-In this blog we will explore the main three types of solar panel cells: polycrystalline, monocrystalline and thin-film.
-Understanding the difference between the three, is the very first step to selecting your perfect panel for your home, business or community.
+In this blog, we will explore the main three types of solar panel cells: polycrystalline, monocrystalline and thin-film.
+Understanding the difference between the three is the very first step to selecting the perfect panel for your home, business or community.